 19. “Ultralight Beam”

 Kanye called The Life of Pablo his ‘gospel album,’ but that description really only applies to this track, one of the most experimental and haunting tracks he has ever put to tape.
 In between vast silences that seem to last for hours, a synth warble resembling an underwater organ hazily floats to the surface.
-And yet for being his opening statement, he’s barely present; this song belongs to the awe-inducing work of gospel legends like Kirk Franklin and, of course, that king-making verse from Chance the Rapper.
+And despite functioning as an opening statement, he’s barely present; this song belongs to the awe-inducing work of gospel legends like Kirk Franklin and, of course, that king-making verse from Chance the Rapper.
 It’s the sound of Ye simultaneously honoring his inspirations and crowning the next generation.

 18. “All Falls Down”

 I pined and I pined for this to make top 10.
 The unforgettable guitar riff.
 The legendary video where Kanye goes through the X-Ray machine.
 Kanye talking about materialism, societal flaws AND an introverted look at his own insecurities… in 2004?
 Benchmark-setting genius.

-Built on a Lauryn Hill sample that was allowed by the songstress – but only if she wasn’t signing – Ye instead recruited Syleena Johnson, who was reportedly in the recording studio opposite him when he was producing the track, so used her instead at the last minute .
+Built on a Lauryn Hill sample that was allowed by the songstress – but only if she wasn’t singing – Ye instead recruited Syleena Johnson, who was reportedly in the recording studio opposite him when he was producing the track, so used her instead at the last minute.
 “All Falls Down” is one of the best Kanye songs in his repertoire and ironically underpins Kanye’s rise to being one of the greatest artists of all time.

 17. “New Slaves”